MikeMaximus/gbm/GBM/readme.txt

 All Platforms:

+- Overhaul of the main window interface (more details to come later)
 - AbsolutePath is now a calculated field and no longer stored.
 	- This is a bigger change than it seems, but I feel it was worth it.
 It never should have been stored and this will clean up some issues and prepare for future updates.
 	- This will break future official lists for prior versions of GBM (v1.1.5 - v1.2.4).
 The last official list(s) compatible with these prior versions will be archived so they can still be accessed.